boettcherb/DeepBlunder-Chess-Engine/README.md

 Pre-built binaries for windows and linux can be found on the [releases][releases-link] page.

 On windows, you can open DeepBlunder.sln with Visual Studio.

 Alternatively, this engine can be built with the Makefile:

+Linux:

 ```bash
 git clone https://github.com/boettcherb/DeepBlunder-Chess-Engine.git